surabhitri/multimodal_recommender_system/README.md

 ## Key Concepts

+### Vector Database
+A vector database stores data in the form of vectors and allows for efficient similarity search and retrieval.
+In this project, Weaviate is used as the vector database to store and query the vector embeddings of fashion items.
+This enables fast and accurate retrieval of similar items based on vector similarity.

 ### Vector Search
 Vector search is a method of finding similar items in a dataset by comparing vectors.
 Each item is represented as a vector in a high-dimensional space, and similarity is determined by the distance between these vectors.
 This technique is especially useful for tasks involving images and text, where traditional keyword search methods are inadequate.